CloudLabsAI-Azure/RTIAD-Workshop/Lab-5.md

    ![A screenshot of a computer Description automatically generated](./media/image232.png)

+   >**Note**: In Microsoft Fabric's **Real-Time Dashboard**, the **Minimum Time Interval** defines the smallest granularity (e.g., 1 second) at which new data can be processed and displayed.
+The **Default Refresh Rate** specifies how often the dashboard fetches new data by default (e.g., every 5 seconds).
+The Minimum Time Interval ensures the system handles high-frequency data, while the Default Refresh Rate balances performance and updates.
+These settings work together to maintain real-time insights without overloading the dashboard.
+They help optimize both responsiveness and efficiency for real-time data monitoring.

 4. Click **Apply** at the bottom of the window.

 5. In the top-right corner of your menu, click on the **Editing button** and modify it to **Viewing** to see what your end users will experience with this Real-Time Dashboard.